schemaanalyst/directedRandom-R-pkg/README.md

 ```

 ## Example Run
-In your data directory (the cloned data repo) run the R environment and use the following commands:
+In your run the R environment and use the following commands:

 * Collecting the data into a dataframe: